TiyaniMilton/TiyaniMilton/README.md

 I am a Developer/Microsoft Dynamics 365 Specialist/Software Engineer who loves programming and solving real problems.\
 Hobbies or interests traveling, music and continuous Learning new things everyday.\
+Experienced Senior Management with a demonstrated history of working in the Information Technology and services industry.\
-Been in the industry for some time, seen technology trends come and go but the most interesting thing is learning never stops and the technology never stops evolving.
+Interesting thing is learning never stops and the technology never stops evolving.

 ### Languages and Tools: